HallaSurvivor/Blog/index.md

 # Welcome!

 I'm Chris Grossack, a queer mathematician and musician.
-My research interests lie in the intersection of algebra, geometry, and logic.
-An intersection often made clearer with the language of category theory.
+My research interests lie in the intersection of algebra, geometry, and logic -- an intersection often made clearer with the language of category theory.

 Concretely, my two current active research areas are in Topological